 What is public relations?

-According to the industry association, the Public Relations Society of America, public relations is defined as: “a strategic communication process that builds mutually beneficial relationships between organizations and their publics.”3
+According to the Public Relations Society of America, public relations is defined as: “a strategic communication process that builds mutually beneficial relationships between organizations and their publics.”

-What are the core components of public relation campaigns?
+What are the core components of public relations campaigns?

-- Comprehensive assessment of your public image among peers, prospective customers and others, which produces an honest readout of your strengths and weaknesses (online reputation management's research phase has a similar function, although it applies specifically to your digital presence)
+- Assess your public image among peers, prospective customers and others.
+This produces an honest readout of your strengths and weaknesses (online reputation management's research phase has a similar function, although it applies specifically to your digital presence).

 - PR may utilize a number of public-facing tactics and processes, including: